 The types of policies vary depending on the needs of the individual, you can choose from one or a combination of the following.

-Life insurance: Life insurance pays your family or estate a lump sum amount when you die.
+Life Insurance: Life Insurance pays your family or estate a lump sum amount when you die.

-Income protection: Income protection is a type of insurance designed to replace your income if you are unable to work through illness or injury.
+Income Protection: Income Protection is a type of insurance designed to replace your income if you are unable to work through illness or injury.

-Recovery insurance: Recovery insurance pays you an agreed amount if you are diagnosed with a specified critical illness, such as cancer or heart disease.
+Critical Illness (Trauma) Insurance: Critical Illness (Trauma) Insurance pays you an agreed amount if you are diagnosed with a specified critical illness, such as cancer or heart disease.

-Total Permanent Disability (TPD) insurance: TPD insurance gives you a tax-free lump sum if you're permanently unable to work due to accident or illness.
+Total Permanent Disability (TPD) Insurance: TPD insurance gives you a tax-free lump sum if you're permanently unable to work due to accident or illness.

 How much gets paid out?